Medicare Compensation Recovery 011-15000000

 Date and description of injury or illness

-The date and nature of an injury or illness must be provided in writing so a claim can be registered in the MCRS.
+The date of injury or illness (DOI) and nature of an injury or illness must be provided in writing so a claim can be registered in Medicare Compensation Recovery System (MCRS).
 Notice of a claim can be provided on a:

 - Notice of past benefits request form (MO026)